Are you thinking of buying or selling a rental property?

 Generally, the end date for the bright-line period is the date you enter into an agreement to dispose of the property.
 This is usually the date of the sale and purchase agreement.

 If you buy and sell your main home, the brightline rule will not apply.
-It’s an exception to the bright-line rule.
+It’s an exclusion to the bright-line rule.

-Note: you can only use the main home exception twice over any two-year or five-year period, depending on when you bought the property.
+Note: you can only use the main home exclusion twice over any two-year period, immediately before you sold your main home.

 If the property is owned under a trust this can in some instances impact the ability to use the main home exemption.